Six Tudor Queens: Jane Seymour, The Haunted Queen

 THE WOMAN HAUNTED BY THE FATE OF HER PREDECESSOR.

 Eleven days after the death of Anne Boleyn, Jane is dressing for her wedding to the King.

 She has witnessed at first hand how courtly play can quickly turn to danger and knows she must bear a son . . . or face ruin.

 This new Queen must therefore step out from the shadows cast by Katherine and Anne.
 In doing so, can she expose a gentler side to the brutal King?

 Acclaimed, bestselling historian Alison Weir draws on new research for her captivating novel, which paints a compelling portrait of Jane and casts fresh light on both traditional and modern perceptions of her.
 Jane was driven by the strength of her faith and a belief that she might do some good in a wicked world.

 This spellbinding novel explores the life she lived.

 SIX TUDOR QUEENS.
 SIX NOVELS.
 SIX YEARS.

 Alison Weir is the top-selling female historian in the United Kingdom, and has sold over 2.7 million books worldwide.
-She has published eighteen history books, including Elizabeth the Queen, Eleanor of Aquitaine, The Lady in the Tower and Elizabeth of York, and seven historical novels.
-Her latest biography is Queens of the Conquest, and her latest novel is Anne Boleyn: A King's Obsession, the second in her Six Tudor Queens series.
-Jane Seymour: The Haunted Queen will be published in May 2018.
+She has published eighteen history books, including Elizabeth the Queen, Eleanor of Aquitaine, The Lady in the Tower and Elizabeth of York, and eight historical novels.
+Her latest biography is Queens of the Conquest, and her latest novel is Jane Seymour: The Haunted Queen, the third novel in her Six Tudor Queens series.

 - Other details